datacommonsorg/docsite/custom_dc/build_image.md

 - You are making substantive changes to the website UI
 - You are ready to deploy your custom site to GCP

-Rather than building from the master branch, which includes the very latest changes in Github, that may not have been tested, we recommend that you use the tested "stable" branch equivalent of the stable Docker image.
+Building from the master branch includes the very latest changes in Github, that may not have been tested.
+Instead, we recommend that you use the tested "stable" branch equivalent of the stable Docker image.
 This branch is `customdc_stable`, and is available at [https://github.com/datacommonsorg/website/tree/customdc_stable](https://github.com/datacommonsorg/website/tree/customdc_stable){: target="_blank"}.

 > **Note:** If you are working on a large-scale customization, we recommend that you use a version control system to manage your code.
 We provide some procedures for Github.

-#### Clone the stable branch only
+### Clone the stable branch only

 Use this procedure if you are not using Github, or if you are using Github and want to create a new source directory and start from scratch.